 My first brush with Audio Vault was in 1994 at WGY in Schenectady, NY.
 It was a pretty good system if you could understand the .ini files.
 As the BE tech support guys used to say “You can program it to turn the coffee pot on if you wanted to.”

 Nowadays, what used to be a studio location is more akin to a content distribution node.
-This rack combines music and commercials stored locally on hard drives with out of town voice tracks and serves as the program source for eleven radio stations.
+This rack combines music and commercials stored locally on hard drives with out-of-town voice tracks and serves as the program source for eleven radio stations.

 It works remarkably well, as long as the windows operating system stays functional.